rust-unofficial/too-many-lists/text/third-drop.md

 The second way is if we could identify that we're the last list that knows about this node, we could in *principle* actually move the Node out of the Rc.
 Then we could also know when to stop: whenver we *can't* hoist out the Node.
-For reference, the unstable function is called `make_unique`.
+For reference, the unstable function is called `Rc::get_mut`.

 Rc actually lets you do this... but only in nightly Rust.
 Honestly, I'd rather risk blowing the stack sometimes than iterate every list whenever it gets